gerardpc/python-course/docs/programming/python_libraries/pyspark.md

 +--------+
 ```

-In addition, UDFs can be registered and invoked in SQL out of the box:
+In addition, functions can be registered and invoked in SQL out of the box:

 ```python
 @pandas_udf("integer")